KaritaLaine/group12-price-checker/backend/README.md

 [x] - Frontend and backend responsibilities are divided logically.
 No frontends need to be implemented.
 (2 points)

-[] - Separation of concerns (SoC) is applied.
+[x] - Separation of concerns (SoC) is applied.
 Fast-changing parts should not break slow-changing parts.
 (2 points)

 [] - Code is approachable.
 It follows established standards and conventions.
 It documents itself.
 Abstractions are used in a self-documenting way.
 Unnecessary documentation is avoided, and part of the documentation is automated.
 (2 points)